Did you know?

 Sea sponges are primarily found in saltwater environments.
 Some freshwater variations do exist, but a large proportion is sea-based.
 Many coral reefs contain a variety of sponges, as they can help with cleaning, filtering, and improving water quality.
 They also are utilized by other animal species.

 The majority of sea sponges prefer to attach themselves to hard surfaces, such as rocks or reefs.
-However, there are some species that find soft sediments, such as sand or silt, and thrive.
+However, some species attach to soft sediments, such as sand or silt, and thrive.

 Diet